MioNya4/usb-wakeup-conf/README.md

 # how to use
 check box is checked if the device can wake the laptop, uncheck if u dont want this device to wake ur laptop up.
 Unchecking all of them should mostly be safe.

+then click apply button. changes are applied until reboot (for now). if a new usb device is connected, click refresh button.

 ![text](https://github.com/MioNya4/usb-wakeup-conf/blob/main/Screenshot_20231119_165754.png)

 # todo